d9pouces/PolyArchiv/doc/source/configuration.rst

   * git repository: after each backup, files that have been gathered from the different sources are added and locally commited.
   * archive: all collected files are merged into a single .tar.(gz/bz2/xz) archive.

-There are also several kinds of remote repositories:
+There are also several kinds of backup points:

   * git: the local backup is pushed to this remote git repository,
   * gitlab: almost identical to the previous one, but able to automatically create the remote repository,